bennettpeter/leanfront-mobile/README.md

 - Video and Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
 By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
 There is a setting where you can change this default and force either mediacodec or ffmpeg.
 - Selection of alternate audio tracks during playback.
 - Playback from slave backends is supported.
-- Playing of Live TV is not supported.
+- Live TV is not supported.
+You can watch Live TV recordings but you cannot initiate Live TV from the app.
 - The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Note that some phones do not support MPEG-2 playback.
 In this case MPEG-2 recordings are decoded via software.
 - Supports MythTV commercial breaks and cut list.